mozerpol/NotesFromLearning/learningVerilog/README.md

 |x | Undefined value|
 |z | High impedance state|

-Except these values we can assign to each value the **strength level**.
-If two signals controlling the same wire have equal strengths but different values, then *x* signal will occur on the wire.
+Except these values we can assign to each value the **strength level**. <a name="23"></a> If two signals controlling the same wire have equal strengths but different values, then *x* signal will occur on the wire.
 However, if one of the signals is stronger, its value will be fixed on the common wire. <br/>
 |Strength level | Type | Description|
 |:--:|:--:|:--:|
 | supply | Driving | The strongest |